 What is the Partnership?

-The Partnership is guided by a governing board comprised of nine local health department directors, whose health departments serve 15 counties in Northeastern North Carolina; and representatives from the North Carolina Division of Public Health, the North Carolina Institute for Public Health at the University of North Carolina, and the Masters in Public Health Department at East Carolina University.
+The Partnership is guided by a governing board comprised of the Directors from eleven local health departments which serve 20 counties in Northeastern North Carolina, as well as representatives from the North Carolina Division of Public Health, the North Carolina Division of Child and Family Well-Being, the North Carolina Institute for Public Health at the University of North Carolina, and the Department of Public Health at East Carolina University.

-The NENCPPH region includes the following counties in Northeastern NC: Beaufort, Bertie, Camden, Chowan, Currituck, Dare, Edgecombe, Gates, Halifax, Hertford, Hyde, Northampton, Pasquotank, Perquimans, and Warren.
+The NENCPPH region includes the following counties in Northeastern NC: Beaufort, Bertie, Camden, Chowan, Currituck, Dare, Edgecombe, Gates, Greene, Halifax, Hertford, Hyde, Martin, Northampton, Pamlico, Pasquotank, Perquimans, Pitt, Tyrrell, and Washington.

-The NENCPPH's governing board oversees all activities.
-Two health departments provide the fiduciary management of the Partnership's funds, space and other resources for regional staff.
+The NENCPPH’s governing board oversees all activities.
+Participating health departments provide the fiduciary management of the Partnership’s funds, space and other resources for regional staff.

 Why was the NENCPPH formed?